ebrelsford/ebrelsford.github.io/talks/2016/mapscamp/talk.md

   * Open data portals
   * OSM
   * Public Lab
-  * Open Aerial Map?
-  * Gazetteers such as Mapzen's
  3. But once you have the tools you're using and the base data, finding your own data becomes a project of its own
   * The moment where you realize you need to create or aggregate the data on your own can be pretty illuminating
   * Google search, open data portal search, ...nothing?